Notable People

-Most writers do not become famous for writing about the dead.
+Most writers do not become known for writing about the dead.

 Margalit Fox did, and not because she sentimentalized the form.
 She made obituaries feel intellectually alive.
 Her pieces for The New York Times carried wit, narrative pressure, and a knack for finding the odd hinge between an individual life and some larger historical shift.
 Readers often came for the subject.
 They stayed because the writing itself had voltage.